Trauma Teddies

 A teddy bears' picnic with Red Cross Ambassador Kate Ritchie.

-It takes about 5 hours to knit each Teddy.
+It takes about 5 hours to knit and finish each Teddy.
 By our calculations, that's a whopping 250,000 volunteer knitting hours each year – or a mind-blowing 7.5 million volunteer hours over the past 30 years.

 Every Trauma Teddy is lovingly put together.
 They must also pass a quality control test to guarantee comfort and safety.